mara-a-dev/Deck-of-cards/README.md

 # Deck-of-cards
-C# code that deals cards and randomly picks 5 and counts the occurrences
+C# code that deals cards and randomly picks 5 cards, then counts the occurrences of the set